WARNING: My next guest will take you to the seedier side of town–down a dank, murky alley–a place I didn’t know I had the guts to go.

 Niamh O’Connor: I was the crime correspondent in Ireland on Sunday.
 Now you– How does a person become an opera singer?
 I’m thinking one of those mom’s who entered you in singing competitions when you were little, right?
 I’m thinking Southfork.
 I’m thinking oil.
 I’m thinking JR would pay a lot of money to keep his princess out of trouble.

-Kristi: What’re you, a wise guy? (sound of Kristi’s forehead hitting table) Alright, I’ll tell you!
+Kristi: What’re you, a wise guy? (sound of Niamh slamming Kristi’s forehead on the table) Alright, I’ll tell you!
 A certain person—who shall remain nameless— studied singing because she was too lazy to continue dancing after high school.
 Then said singer fell in love with opera, especially Italian.

-Niamh O’Connor: (eyes narrow) If you’d ain’t on the up and up…
+Niamh O’Connor: (lets go of Kristi’s head, eyes narrow) If you’d ain’t on the up and up…

 Kristi: (eyes narrow-er) Your turn.
 Did being a crime correspondent lead directly to your current position?